On the geography of log-surfaces: Line arrangements and their characteristic numbers

 Our surface $X_{n}$ is given by $(d-3)$ homogeneous equations in $\mathbb{P}^{d-1}$, which means that $X_{n}$ is a complete intersection.
 As Hirzebruch's show in \cite{Hirzebruch}, $X_{n}$ is singular over a point $p$ of the arrangement $\mathcal{L}$ if and only if $p$ is a point of multiplicity $\geq 3$.
 Let $Y_{n}$ be desingularization of $X_{n}$.
 Since $Y_{n}$ is a smooth complex projective surface, we can compute its Chern numbers:

-where $f_{0} := \sum_{r\geq 2} t_{r}$ and $f_{1}:=\sum_{r\geq 2} rt_{r}$.
+where $f_{0} := \sum_{r\geq 2} t_{r}$ and $f_{1}:=\sum_{r\geq 2} rt_{r}$, and we refer to \cite[pp. 123 -- 125]{Hirzebruch} or \cite[Chapter 24]{CCC} to see how these computations are performed.
 We are in the middle of the discussion, so in order to give the reader more feeling, we should discuss some additional steps contained in Hirzebruch's work.
-As we have mentioned, Hirzebruch wanted to construct new examples of ball-quotient surfaces, and in order to do so, he applied his construction to various classically knowm examples of line arrangements and different exponents.
-By a very detailed considerations presented in \cite{BHH87}, the surface $Y_{n}$ can be a ball-quotient only if $n \in \{2,3,5\}$, which is a very deep observation.
-Next, not every line arrangement leads us to the situation where $Y_{n}$ is surface of general type or with non-negative Kodaira dimension, so Hirzebruch has found some mild necessary conditions for line arrangements that guarantee that $Y_{n}$ is a surface with non-negative Kodaira dimension.
+As we have mentioned, Hirzebruch wanted to construct new examples of ball-quotient surfaces, and in order to do so, he applied his construction to various classically known examples of line arrangements and different exponents.
+By very detailed and technical considerations presented in \cite{BHH87}, the surface $Y_{n}$ can be a ball-quotient only if $n \in \{2,3,5\}$, which is a very deep observation.
+Next, not every line arrangement leads us to the situation where $Y_{n}$ is a surface of general type or with non-negative Kodaira dimension, so Hirzebruch has found some mild necessary conditions for line arrangements that guarantee that $Y_{n}$ is a surface with non-negative Kodaira dimension.
+More precisely, for $n=2$, one must have $t_{d}(\mathcal{L}) = t_{d-1}(\mathcal{L}) = t_{d-2}(\mathcal{L}) = 0$.
+For $n\geq 3$, it is sufficient that $t_{d}(\mathcal{L}) = t_{d-1}(\mathcal{L}) = 0$.
 After this digression, let us come back to the construction.
-Assuming that $Y_{n}$ has non-negative Kodaira dimension (meaning that we require some constraints on line arrangements $\mathcal{L}$ to be satisfied), we can use the BMY-inequality \cite{Miyaoka77} and one has $K^{2}_{Y_{n}} \leq 3e(Y_{n})$.
+Assuming that $Y_{n}$ has non-negative Kodaira dimension, we can use the BMY--inequality \cite{Miyaoka77} and one has $K^{2}_{Y_{n}} \leq 3e(Y_{n})$.
 This implies that that the following Hirzebruch polynomial

 is non-negative for every $n\geq 2$.